agamrat/comp-598-data-dictionary/README.md

 comp-598-data-dictionary
 ========================

 This dataset contains information about bills proposed in both the US House of Representatives and the Senate.
 It was assembled from GovTrack.us and may be freely used for any non-commercial application.

+There are two datasets you can use.
+The first one, data.csv, does not contain any information regarding the subjects of the bills.
+However, we also provide a dataset, data_with_subjects.csv, that is identical to data.csv except for after all the features listed below, there is a comma-separated list containing all the subjects listed under that bill.

 ##Size of the dataset:
 220,484 bills from the 93rd Congressional session (1970s) to the present.